Abilash10/EstateElite-soen341projectF2023/README.md

                         Nabih El-helou (Front-End)
                         Penoelo Thibeaud (Back-End)

 Project approach and Technology: We'll be using React for Front-End, Java for Back-End and SQL for databases.
+We are also using the Google Maps API to show location of properties.